 36.7% of companies say they struggle with the constant need to post engaging visual content.
 Companies are also concerned about constant changes to search engine and social media algorithms at 61% and 45% respectively.

 Many companies are making use of automation to save time when marketing.
 Using automation returns $5.44 for every dollar spent in the first three years and has a payback period of less than six months.

-According to the report The State of Marketing Automation, 2021 the main reasons companies choose to automate their marketing are to streamline marketing and sales efforts (35%), improving customer engagement (34%) and improving customer experience (34%).
+According to the report The State of Marketing Automation, 2021, the main reasons companies choose to automate their marketing are to streamline marketing and sales efforts (35%), improve customer engagement (34%), and improve customer experience (34%).
 In addition, 30% of companies want to minimize manual tasks and 28% look to increase the number of leads captured.

-Over three quarters of companies have reported increased conversions since they have used automated marketing.
-44% of the companies said they had seen a return for their investment within six months.
+Over three-quarters of companies have reported increased conversions since they have used automated marketing.
+44% of the companies said they had seen a return on their investment within six months.